This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may need to have abdominal or chest x-rays, ultrasound, or blood, urine, or stool tests.
 Other tests may also be needed, such as a liver and gallbladder scan or endoscopic retrograde cholangiopancreatography (ERCP).
 Ask your healthcare provider for more information about these and other tests that you may need.
 Write down the date, time, and location of each test.

 - Ask caregivers about directions for eating and drinking.

 - Your bowel may need to be emptied and cleaned out before the surgery.
-Caregivers may give you a liquid medicine called an enema.
+Healthcare providers may give you a liquid medicine called an enema.
 This will be put into your rectum to help empty your bowel.
-Your caregiver will teach you how to do this.
+Your healthcare provider will teach you how to do this.

 - You may be given medicine to help you sleep.

 - Write down the correct date, time, and location of your surgery.

 - Do not wear contact lenses on the day of your surgery.
 You may wear glasses.
 Wear socks to help you stay warm.